 Spain is one of the warmest countries in Europe, but you won't escape a European winter by heading south.
 Spain's winters are milder than in much of Europe, but we definitely recommend packing some warm clothes and a jacket or two.

-White Christmas in Spain?
+White Christmas in Spain

 A white Christmas is largely impossible in Spain.
 None of the biggest cities get snow around the holidays.
 The coldest cities in Spain are Leon, Burgos, and Cuenca, and none have had a white Christmas in recent memory.

-- Where to Go in December in Spain
+Places to Go in December

 Weather in Madrid in December